MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures.md

 ### Air tap
 Use air tap, along with gaze, to select holograms and any gaze/dwell buttons.
 To do an air tap:
 1. Gaze at a hologram.
 2. Hold your hand straight out in front of you in a loose fist, then point your index finger straight up toward the ceiling.
-You don’t need to raise your whole arm—keep your elbow low and comfortable.
+You don't need to raise your whole arm—keep your elbow low and comfortable.
 3. Tap your finger down, then quickly raise it back up again.

 ![Air tap gesture](media/air-tap-gesture.PNG "Authoring overview")